sitrucp/covid_who_vaccine_landscape/README.md

     keyValues.csv
     rawText.txt

-The rest of the files contained one table each.
-In this WHO PDF, there are 9 tables eg. there are 9 pages and each one has a table.
+The rest of the files will vary depending on your document.
+In this case it returned a file for each table in the document.

     table-1.csv
     table-2.csv